-US’s Blinken meets PA’s Abbas amid Gaza ceasefire calls by Arab leaders
+Abbas joins Arab leaders in calling for Gaza truce in meeting with Blinken

 “I made clear that we are continuing full force and that Israel refuses a temporary ceasefire which does not include the release of our hostages,” Netanyahu said in a televised statement on Saturday.

 Israel seemingly drove this message home by bombing multiple United Nations-run schools and refugee centres during Blinken’s visit.
-The most recent – a strike on the Maghazi refugee camp in central Gaza early on Sunday – killed at least 47 people.
+The most recent – a strike on al-Maghazi refugee camp in central Gaza early on Sunday – killed at least 47 people.

 ‘Yes to war’